doximity/es-elasticity/README.md

 u.update
 ```

-Getting the results of a search is also pretty straightforward:
+Class methods have access to the `search` method, which returns a lazy evaluated search.
+That means that the search will only be performed when the data is necessary, not when the `search` method is called.
+Getting the results of a search is pretty straightforward though:

 ```ruby
 # Get the search object, which is an instance of `Elasticity::DocumentSearchProxy`.